-This historical precinct has successively been home to religious orders, nobility and artisans, and was thankfully preserved from Haussmann's overhaul of Paris.
+This historic precinct has successively been home to religious orders, nobility and artisans, and was thankfully preserved from Haussmann’s overhaul of Paris.
 Today, it displays beautiful buildings in narrow streets, and hosts many excellent cafés and museums.
-We would not have dreamt of better neighbours.
+We could not have dreamt of better neighbours when we opened our third Paris signature store on Rue Vieille du Temple.